 Cancer Study Details

-The team came to the conclusion after analyzing the consequences of coffee intake on a grouping of nurses.
+The team came to the conclusion that coffee helps prevent cancer after analyzing the consequences of coffee intake on a grouping of nurses.
 The analysts compared the diets of eighty thousand of these girls with the prevalence of ovarian cancer as a part of the study between 1976 and 2004.

 According to the analysts, 737 of them developed ovarian cancer in the study period.
 Those that had at least 3 cups of coffee a day were found to be 20% not as likely to develop the illness than those who drank none.
 Moreover, people who failed to select hormone replacement care, the chance was 43% less.